Multiensemble Superradiance for Distributed Quantum Sensing: Connection between QFIM and the multiparameter squeezing matrix

-As shown in Eq.~\eqref{SM_M_F_FQ}, the moment matrix $\mathcal{M}_{\boldsymbol{\theta}}$ possesses an upper bound given by the QFIM $\bm{F}_Q$.
-In general, it is difficult to obtain an analytic expression for the QFIM, which typically requires numerical simulation.
-For the case where the probe state is pure, however, the QFIM can be expressed simply in terms of the covariance matrix of the corresponding generators, namely,
+As shown in Eq.~\eqref{SM_MFG}, the moment matrix \(\mathcal{M}_{\boldsymbol{\varphi}}\) is upper bounded by the QFIM \(\bm{F}_Q\).
+In general, obtaining an analytic expression for the QFIM is challenging and often requires numerical methods.
+For pure probe states, however, this bound can be saturated by \(4\bm{\Gamma}[\hat{\mathbf{G}}]\), which is straightforward to evaluate.
+Accordingly, the squeezing matrix associated with \(\mathcal{M}_{\boldsymbol{\varphi}}\) admits a corresponding lower bound defined as